jkingharman/instagram-clone/README.md

 As an unregistered user you can:

-* Search for and view other users' photos.
+* Search for and view other users' photos

 As a registered user you can: